SmithSamuelM/Papers/whitepapers/kram.md

 For example `(d, sl, ll, xl, psl, pll, pxl)` could instantiated as:
 ```
-(100, 2000, 7200000, 172800000, 3600000, 172800000, 691200000)
+(100, 2000, 7200000, 172800000, 2000, 7200000, 172800000)
 ```

 #### Message Cache Database

 Each cache database entry key is the dot-separated composition of the sender AID and the message ID taken from the SAID `d` field value of the message.
 This is represented as  `AID.MID`.
 Including the sender `AID` in the key enables convenient lookup and analysis of cache window usage based on sender AID.
+Message cache entry values, once created, are static for the lifetime of the cache, i.e., until it is pruned and hence deleted from the cache database.

 For example, `AID.MID` could be instantiated as:
 ```